infews/workstation_repave/README.md

 The `bin/repave` script runs the remaining tasks, relying heavily on [Homebrew][homebrew] to finish the automatable tasks.

 # How to Customize for You

+Yes, you _will_ want to customize this repo.

 - Fork this repo
 - Update the Brewfile in `assets/Brewfile`